The Wild Ones (film)

-The Wild Ones (Els Nens Salvatges; Los Niños Salvajes) is a 2012 Spanish drama film directed by Patrícia Ferreira.
+The Wild Ones (Els Nens Salvatges; Los Niños Salvajes) is a 2012 Spanish drama film directed by Patricia Ferreira.

 The film premiered at the 2012 Málaga Film Festival where it won Best Picture.
 The film was nominated for three Goya Awards (Best New Actor, Best New Actress and Best Original Song).

 Plot

 Álex, Gabi and Oki, three teenagers who live in a big city, are completely unknown for their parents, for their teachers and for themselves.
 Their emotional isolation, taken to the limit have unexpected and dire consequences that will shake the society.